 Article 7 of the Law on Public Debt ("Official Gazette of the Republic of Macedonia", nos.
-62/05, 88/08, 35/11 and 139/14 and "Official Gazette of the Republic of North Macedonia", nos.
-98/19) sets out the preparation and the implementation of a medium-term Public Debt Management Strategy, which covers a period of three years and is adopted by the Government of the Republic of North Macedonia.
+62/05, 88/08, 35/11 and 139/14 and "Official Gazette of the Republic of North Macedonia", no. 98/19 and "Official Gazette of the Republic of North Macedonia", no. 98/19 and "Official Gazette of the Republic of North Macedonia", no. 151/21) sets out the preparation and the implementation of a medium-term Public Debt Management Strategy, which covers a period of three years and is adopted by the Government of the Republic of North Macedonia.
 Despite the legal obligation for three-year projections for the debt level and the debt structure, Ministry of Finance increases the transparency when managing public finances by including two additional years, i.e. projections for public debt trend in the period 2022-2026.
-Projections on debt stock and structure are in line with the projections in the 2022-2024 Fiscal Strategy (with 2026 prospects).
+Projections on debt stock and structure are in line with the projections in the revised 2022-2024 Fiscal Strategy (with 2026 prospects).